Educational activities outside the walls Activities, travelling exhibitions and training outside the walls

 Conditions : The exhibitions, available in different formats, are to be removed from the Shoah Memorial.

-p. m.: metallic panels / p. s.: flexible panels
+p. m.: metallized panels / p. s.: flexible panels

 Dimensions to be understood as width by height.
-Rental costs, transport and insurance are the responsibility of the borrowing institutions.
-Technical specifications, exhibition descriptions and tour guides are available via the link above.
+Rental costs, transport and insurance are the responsibility of the borrowing establishments.
+The technical specifications, descriptions of the exhibitions and guides to the visit are available via the link above.

 Price: Exhibition: 300 € for a period of 15 days.